DarkoGNU/DarkoGNU.github.io/_posts/2022-05-13-user_mode_linux_tutorial.md

 Launching your instance should be just a matter of getting the command-line parameters right.
-Let's create a script, for example `boot.sh`, so that you don't have to enter the parameters manually:
+Let's create a script, for example `boot.sh`, so that you don't have to enter the parameters manually.

 ```bash
 #!/bin/bash